 How much foam do I need to clean the coil?

 One of the interesting things that have come about in recent years is the push for cleaners with more and more foam generation.
 This begs the question “how much foam is really enough?”
 The idea to keep in mind is that you need enough foam to push out the quantity of dirt down in the coil.
 More foam does not necessarily mean that the unit is getting any cleaner.
 Clean is clean - anything more is too much.
 Before cleaning the condenser coil, the coil should be inspected to determine how dirty it really is.
 In the vast majority of cases, the coil just has a light coat of dirt and dust covering the surfaces and really just needs a light cleaning.
 Using super-high foaming cleaners straight out of the bottle is overkill.
 In most applications, a good coil cleaner such as Acti-Brite or Alki-Foam mixed to a dilution ratio of between 1:2 and 1:4 is usually adequate for most cleaning jobs.
 The reality is that most technicians love to see thick foam and tend to use the cleaners straight.
 We discourage this practice because it usually is not needed, can result in damage to the fin stock and results in unnecessary amounts of chemicals that are transferred into the ground.
-If inspection determines that a condenser coil is very dirty with grease or other difficult dirt, then a dilution ratio of 1:1 will usually result in a very thick foam and enough chemical to clean virtually any application.
+If the inspection determines that a condenser coil is very dirty with grease or other difficult dirt, then a dilution ratio of 1:1 will usually result in very thick foam and enough chemical to clean virtually any application.
 If the coil remains dirty after one application, then rinse it off and reapply at a 1:1 ratio.

 Before cleaning a condenser coil, make sure to break power to the unit.
 Perform an inspection of the coil to determine how dirty it is.
 This should entail disassembly of the unit to the extent that if there are multiple rows of coils, you can inspect between the rows to determine the depth of dirt.
 On multiple row coils, it is not uncommon to have a quantity of dirt make it through the outside row of coils and block the inside row of coils.
 The unit may look clean from the outside, but airflow is blocked.